Gays Mills, Wisconsin: Flooding

 Almost 60 homes were substantially damaged by flooding on the Kickapoo River in 2007 and 2008.
 In 2008, a meeting was held to discuss moving the village to higher ground because of repeated flooding, which damaged the local economy.
 In October 2008, the Federal Emergency Management Agency (FEMA) released a 72-page report asking residents and businesses to relocate from the Kickapoo River flood plain.
 Relocation is estimated to cost $1.7 million to purchase 30 acre 1 mi north of the existing location.
 About 150 of the village's 230 houses lie in the flood plain.
 As of October 2008, village leaders were considering what course to take.

 In March 2010, a grant of $4.31 million was awarded by the Economic Development Administration to the Village of Gays Mills and the Redevelopment Authority of Gays Mills to develop a strategy for relocating the Village’s commercial district outside of the floodplain.

 In September 2016, July 2017, and August 2018 Gays Mills was once again hit by flooding.

-In July 1951, Wilma Gander, Chief Operator at the Utica Farmers Telephone Company, stayed at the switchboard for 21 hours alerting residents as the Kickapoo River flooded.

-In 1952, she received The Theodore H. Vail Medal, awarded to telephone employees “in recognition of unusual acts or services."